Sale

 How do I read a quadruple marker test result?

 The quadruple marker test will show the ranges of the different markers, such as HCG, PAPPa, AFP, etc. which will be important to know whether the baby is healthy and free from chromosomal abnormalities.
 A quadruple marker test normal report should indicate all levels of the markers to be in the normal ranges.
+You can also review what your quadruple marker test positive means, and get further testing to check your risk factors.

 Is a quadruple marker test necessary?